sourcegraph/careers/job-descriptions/ux-designer.md

 - The ability to adapt your tools and processes for the velocity of a fast-paced startup where projects have varying requirement levels.
 - The ability to proactively give maintenance to the design system when thinking about how new concepts impact the whole product.
 - A knack for giving and receiving feedback, and explaining the reasoning behind your designs.
-- Deep understanding of developers, and a good understanding of version control systems, preferably Git.
+- A deep understanding of developers, and a good understanding of version control systems, preferably Git.

 #### Nice to haves

+You have:

-- You have experience designing developer tools.
+- Experience designing developer tools.
 - Experience working in cross-functional teams on multiple projects in tandem.
 - Experience building or contributing to the design of consumer or enterprise applications.

 ### Location

 We are flexible and don't require you to be in any particular timezone or location.
-Our engineering team is distributed across the world and about half work from our office in San Francisco.
+Our team is distributed across the world and less than half work from our office in San Francisco.

 ### Compensation and benefits